Discriminatory Actions by Employers During Covid-19

 What Can’t You Be Fired For?

 Your race, religion, national origin, disability, or other protected class status are not legal grounds for termination.
 In the wake of COVID-19, discrimination of people of Asian heritage or nationality has skyrocketed.
 Unfortunately, many people who appear to have Asian heritage, nationality, or physical characteristics have faced termination, discrimination, violence, and cruelty due to common misperceptions about the virus’s origins and conception.
 This is not ok.
 If you think that you’ve been terminated or treated unjustly due to your Asian heritage or other protected class status, then you need to contact Daniel Williams & Associates as soon as possible.
-These employment attorneys in Houston TX can help you gather facts, build a case, and get the compensation that you deserve.
+Our Houston employment lawyer can help you gather facts, build a case, and get the compensation that you deserve.

 Why Hire a Lawyer?